Pages

 Currently I do not have the equipment or the knowledge to cut mats and David Gee is the framing wizard who will do this part of the job.
 He will also touch-up one of the frames making the wear on the sides almost invisible.
 Below you can see the final results.

-I hope you will consider some of prints that I have for sale at affordablevintage4u on Etsy.
+I hope you will consider some of prints that I have for sale at affordablevintage4u on eBay.

 The original picture frames